Version-Control Systems for Linux

 Perforce (Perforce Software, Inc.) (link)

-Perforce is a networked SCM with emphasis on high performance, using RCS files plus a database.
+Perforce is a networked VCS with emphasis on high performance, using RCS files plus a database.
 Supports versioning of most objects (but notably not directories), change control, shared access, atomic commits, branching/merging, and auditing for software production teams.
 Renames not directly supported: you copy and then delete but it manages to keep track of the branch.
 Supports file/directory copies that retain version history.
-Costs US $750 for a single licence.
-Quantity discounts, and gratis licences to open-source developers upon request.
+Costs: Free of charge for up to twenty users.
+Above twenty, it's US $740 per user, with quantity discounts.
+Gratis licenses are granted to developers of open-source and education projects upon request.

 Binary-only.
 Proprietary.